webrtc/webrtc-org/native-code/development/index.md

 For desktop development:

-  1. If you're on Linux and have OpenJDK 7 installed in another location than Ubuntu's default:

-     ~~~~~ bash
-     export JAVA_HOME=<location of OpenJDK 7>
-     ~~~~~

-  2. On Windows, launch a command prompt as Administrator.
+  1. On Windows, launch a command prompt as Administrator.

-  3. Create a working directory, enter it, and run `fetch webrtc`:
+  2. Create a working directory, enter it, and run `fetch webrtc`:

      ~~~~~ bash
      mkdir webrtc-checkout